 - ES5.1 These building contribute to the quality and character of Findon. - ES5.2 The Parish Council will work with the SDNPA to seek to add additional buildings to the list and to consider removal of permitted development rights to ensure the unique features of the buildings are not lost.
 A survey has been undertaken which identifies all historical flint walls throughout the Parish.
 The PC will seek to have these added to the list of Buildings and Structures of Special Character when it is reviewed by SDNPA as they meet selection criteria 1,2,3 and 5 of the SPD.

-Policy ES6 Conservation Areas and Areas of Special Character
+Policy ES6 Conservation Areas

-Proposals that would adversely affect the special interest of the Conservation Area (see Map 3) or its setting, or of any future Conservation Areas or Areas of Special Character will not be supported.
+Proposals that would adversely affect the special interest of the Conservation Area (see Map 2) or its setting, or of any future Conservation Areas will not be supported.